jkim057/fightgame-front/README.md

 # using what?
 1. react with create-react-app
-2. react-router-dom
+2. DOM with react-router-dom
-3. animation.css with animate.css --save
+3. Animation.css with animate.css --save
+4. Overlays with react-loading-overlay-ts

 # What's setup?